 Coverage terms vary by insurer and state.
 Consult your specific policy documents and insurance advisor for exact provisions that apply to your situation.

-Ensure you are getting the best rate for your insurance.
-Compare quotes from the top insurance companies.
+Get the best insurance rate.
+Compare quotes from top insurance companies.

 Does Life Insurance Cover Deaths by Suicide?

-Suicide Clause | The insurer won't pay the death benefit if a policyholder dies by suicide within the first two or three years of coverage | Two to three years | Prevents people from becoming financially motivated to take their own lives |
+Suicide Clause | The insurer won't pay the death benefit if a policyholder dies by suicide within the first two or three years of coverage | 2–3 years | Prevents people from becoming financially motivated to take their own lives |

-Contestability Clause | Gives insurers the right to investigate for intentional errors after death within the first two years of enrollment | Two years | Allows insurers to investigate misrepresentations during the application process.
-If material information was concealed, the insurer may deny or reduce the death benefit, subject to state regulations. |
+Contestability Clause | Gives insurers the right to investigate claims for misrepresentations or concealed information within the first two years of enrollment.
+If material information was concealed, the insurer may deny or reduce the death benefit. | 2 years | Protects insurers from fraud and ensures applicants provide accurate information during enrollment. |

 Insurers can reset these clauses under certain conditions.
-Increasing your coverage amount or changing insurance providers restarts the two-year period for the suicide clause.
+Increasing your coverage amount or changing insurance providers restarts the two-year to three-year period for the suicide clause.
 Review your policy terms and consult with your insurance advisor before making policy changes.

 Does Life Insurance Cover Physician-Assisted Suicide?